-REV On Air with Ethical Fashion Designer Misha Nonoo
+REV On Air: Ethical Fashion and Women in Business with Misha Nonoo

 In this episode we are joined by ethical fashion designer Misha Nonoo.
 Misha and Cora sit down to discuss sustainable production, timeless fashion, women in business, and her involvement with the Duchess of Sussex and her Smart Works Charity.
 Scroll down to read our interview with Misha from earlier on in the year where she talks everything from the foundations of her wardrobe to her favourite sustainable spots, and how to dress for the city in a way that is just as fashionable as it is functional.